 You can deploy and test your objects at any time during development.
-When you're ready to test or move the application into production, it's time to deploy the Galaxy.
+When you are ready to test or run the application in production, you deploy the Galaxy.

 You can see what your application looks like in the Deployment view or the Model view.
 Both views show you the structure of your application.
-For more information, see Using the Application Views on page 21.
+For more information, see Using IDE Application Views on page 23.